Pi4J/pi4j.github.io/content/documentation/io-examples/pwm.md

 ---
-title: 'Pulse Width Modulation (PWM)'
+title: Pulse Width Modulation (PWM)
+weight: 220
 ---

 The RaspberryPi hardware supports 2 hardware PWM channels.
 But as Pi4J uses PiGPIO "under the hood", we can take advantage of the